Lakeview Academy

-Lakeview Academy is a coeducational, private, college-preparatory school in Gainesville, Georgia, United States, for students from preschool through grade twelve.
-It opened during the period of desegregation of public schools in Gainesville.
+Lakeview Academy is a coeducational, private, college-preparatory school day school in Gainesville, Georgia, United States, for students from age three through grade twelve.
+It was established in 1970.

 Description

-Lakeview has a preschool/kindergarten program, lower school (first through fifth grades), middle school (grades six through eight), and upper school (grades nine through twelve).
-A nonprofit, it is accredited by the Southern Association of Independent Schools.
+Lakeview has a preschool/kindergarten program, lower school (grades first through fifth), middle school (grades six through eight), and upper school (grades nine through twelve).
+A nonprofit, it is accredited by the Southern Association of Independent Schools and the National Association of Independent Schools.

-Built on a 90-acre campus, Lakeview facilities include preschool, lower school, middle school, and upper school division buildings, athletic complexes, a fine arts annex and a common student center.
+Built on a little over 90-acre campus, Lakeview facilities include preschool, lower school, middle school, and upper school division buildings, athletic complexes, a fine arts annex and a common student center.
 The 17,000-square-foot, two-story middle school building opened in 2017.
 The school also constructed a $2.5 million football stadium and athletic facility in 2020.
+Construction on a new $6.6 million fine arts center began in June 2024 with plans to open for the 2025-26 school year.

 Curriculum

 Lakeview Academy offers college preparatory courses, including seventeen advanced placement courses and nine honors courses.

 Fine arts courses include painting and drawing, sculpture and ceramics, photography, digital arts, theater, speech, drama, chorus, string orchestra, and band, as well as on-campus private music lessons.

 Robotics classes are available in Singleton Hall.